dmithamo/dmithamo/README.md

 - :construction_worker: I am currently working with a player in the IoT space as a web dev, building cool dashboards that help manage telemetry data.

-- :books: I am learning _Go_ and _Angular_, looking to diversify my competencies as a software engineer.
+- :books: I am learning Go and PHP, looking to diversify my competencies as a software engineer.